rscope-user/bro-scripts-for-tests/exfil-detection-framework/README.md

 Exfil Framework
 =====
-The Exfil Framework is a library for the detection of file uploads in TCP connections.
-The Exfil Framework can detect file uploads in most TCP sessions including sessions that have encrypted payloads (SSH, HTTPS).
+The Exfil Framework is a suite of Bro scripts that detect file uploads in TCP connections.
+The Exfil Framework can detect file uploads in most TCP sessions including sessions that have encrypted payloads (SCP,SFTP,HTTPS).

 Summary
 ---------
-The Exfil framework detects file uploads by monitoring the upstream byte rate of a connection.
-When the upstream byte rate of a connection increases beyond a threshold (defined in main.bro), the script begins counting bytes.
-When the upstream byte rate returns below the threshold or when the connection ends, the byte counting stops.
-If the byte count is above a threshold (defaults at 64 K) a Notice is issued that includes the byte count of the burst which is a rough estimate of the size of the file that was transferred.
+The Exfil framework detects file uploads by watching connections for 'bursts' in upstream traffic.
+A 'burst' is an event where the upstream byte rate of a connection surpasses a partiuclar threshold (2000 bytes/sec by default).
+If the burst is sustained for more than a particular number of bytes (~65K by default), a Notice will be issued.

 ### Upstream TCP byte rate in session with file transfer
 ```